 - Date and time when the data breach was detected

-- Date and time when a response to the data breach began
+- Date and time when a response to the data breach was launched

 - Who discovered the breach, who reported it, and who else knows about it